HectorRicardo/simple-music-app/README.md

         // Set the media session callbacks
         mediaSession.setCallback(mediaSessionCallbacks);

-        // Set the session's token so that client activities can communicate with it. setSessionToken(mediaSession.getSessionToken());
+        // Set the session's token so that MediaControllers can discover the session once the
+        // MediaBrowsers connect to the service.
+        setSessionToken(mediaSession.getSessionToken());
       }
     }